 by Ed Sawicki - June 2, 2015

 Back in 2007, I decided to seek a job in the government sector because I was getting nervous about my family's health care.
 I wanted to have the kind of health care that was as close as I could get to what members of Congress had.
-When I interviewd with a government agency for a Systems Analyst position and they asked why I wanted to work for them, I said "health care.”
+When I interviewd with a government agency for a Systems Analyst position and they asked why I wanted to work for them, I said “Health care.”

-They hired me specifically for my expertise in the Linux operating system and in open source software.
+They hired me specifically for my expertise in the Linux operating system and open source software.
 My new manager (I'll call him John) was excited about having a Linux guy in his department - at first.
 John's first love was a company called Novell.
 He was regarded as the local expert on their products.
 As time went on, and I recommended that we implement solutions that did not include Novell products, he became unhappy with me.

+He'd try to discredit me with anything he could in staff meetings in front of my co-workers.
 I was not the only one in the IT department having trouble with John.
 Everyone did.
 But everyone had a reason to keep their job.
 For me, I had to stay for five years to lock in my health insurance.

 After days of trying, I was unable to complete the installation.
 The documentation was terrible.
 I showed John the documentation and said that I'd have to call Novell.
 John said that he'd call them.
 I was relieved.

-To shorten the shory a bit here, I'll jump forward a few weeks to when John reported to upper management that I wasn't doing my job.
-Among the reasons he cited was "Refusal to complete Novell server project”.
+To shorten the story a bit here, I'll jump forward a few weeks to when John reported to upper management that I wasn't doing my job.
+Among the reasons he cited was, “Refusal to complete Novell server project”.
 I was assigned a mediator to hear my side of the story.
-I told her that I didn't refuse, he offered to step in and contact the vendor.
+I told her that I didn't refuse, that he offered to step in and contact the vendor.

 I was sitting at my desk thinking “All other things being equal, a manager has the advantage.
 Is there some way to neutralize that advantage?”
 Then the light went on.
 I went to the mediator's office and said “Occam's Razor”.

-She said "What's Occam's Razor?”
+She said, “What's Occam's Razor?”

-I said "You know - the Jodie Foster movie - Contact - All other things being equal the simplest explanation is the correct one. - Occam's Razor.”
+I said, “You know, the Jodie Foster movie, Contact.
+All other things being equal the simplest explanation is the correct one.
+Occam's Razor.”

 a) Ed, who treasures his government-provided health insurance above all else, refused to do what his manager asked, or

 She looked dazed.
-I said "Think about it.” then went back to work.
-Later that day, I was called into the Chief's office along with the mediator.
+I said, “Think about it.” then went back to work.
+Later that day, I was called into the chief's office along with the mediator.
 The mood was very different.
 He was now asking about other IT department-related problems that my fellow employees and I were having with John.